h4koo/ANPI_Proyecto2/code/README.txt

 ********************************** Tests *********************************************************

-Several small and simple maps were created for the purpose of testig the methods.
+Several small and simple maps were created for the purpose of testing the methods.
+These were created using GIMP and are located on the ./code/data/ directory of the project folder.

 To run all tests you can simply run